Clubs & Activities

 The two words that best describe Girls on the Run are "fun" and "run".
 Every aspect of the program is geared toward helping girls feel good about who they are physically, emotionally, and socially.
 We are excited to offer this great program to the 3rd, 4th, and 5th graders for the fifth year at Almaden Country Day School this spring!

 Registration will be online only and is open the first week of December.
 Space is limited to 30 girls and girls will be registered on a first-come, first-serve basis.
-For more information about GOTR, please visit their website or contact Derek McIntyre.
+For more information about GOTR, please visit their website or contact Mrs. Amber White.

 The Girl Scouts have been an after school presence at ACDS for many years.
-This year there will be a cadette troop for middle school girls.
+This year there will be a junior troop for 5th grade girls.
 All girls are welcome to participate even if they have not in the past.
-The Cadette troop leader is Mrs. Patrice Beard and the troop will meet twice a month on Fridays after school. the troop will also participate in community service projects and events throughout the year.
+The Cadette troop leaders are Mrs. Jennifer Fusilero and Mrs. Jennifer Willis and the troop will meet twice a month on Fridays after school. the troop will also participate in community service projects and events throughout the year.
 There will be parent information meeting soon after the start of school so keep an eye out for more details.

-If anyone is interested in starting a Girl Scout Daisy troop (grades K-1), Girl Scouts Brownie Troop (grades 2-3), or Girl Scout junior Troop (grades 4-5), Mrs. Beard is more than willing to help you get started.
+If anyone is interested in starting a Girl Scout Daisy troop (grades K-1), Girl Scouts Brownie Troop (grades 2-3), Girl Scout Junior Troop (grades 4-5) , or a Girl Scouts Cadette Troop (grades 4-5), Mrs. Fusilero is more than willing to help you get started.
 It's easier than you think!
-For more information, please contact Mrs. Patrice Beard.
+For more information, please contact Mrs. Jennifer Fusilero.

-Our own chapter of Girls Who Code is open to girls in grades 5-8 and no experience ie necessary, you just have to have an interest in coding with other girls.
-We meet every Monday that school is in session in the Imaginarium makerspace from 3pm - 5pm beginning on September 18.
-To sign up click here.
-To volunteer to help, please contact Director of Technology Mrs. Mary Beth Gay.
+Our own chapter of Girls Who Code is open to girls in grades 5-8 and no experience is necessary.
+You just have to have an interest in coding with other girls.
+Girls Who Code will meet Mondays from 3:30-5:00pm beginning September 17 in the Imaginarium.
+For more information, contact Anupama Natarajan.

 To learn more about this national club, visit their website.